My Response to “How Do I Get Started in Shamanism?”

 My foremost answer is to double check your calling.
 If you’re not sure clear on what I mean about calling, or it’s crystal clear, though you don’t know what to do with it, I’ve written about that, as well, and done a couple of podcasts on it.

-My second answer is a question: Are you interested in a particular culture of shamanism?
+My third answer is a question: Are you interested in a particular culture of shamanism?
 I ask this because it weeds out anyone who doesn’t know what cultural appropriation is right on the spot.
 Those who know, understand that they need to approach an elder of the tradition they’re interested in to see if such study is even possible.
 I advise them to do further homework to find resources on that cultural path, then contact the people, therein, who are teachers.
 Those who don’t know what cultural appropriation is or argue it away are temporarily derailed to educate themselves before our conversation can go further.

 I’m not playing that.